 The GREAT BLUE HOLE - Icing on the cake of a dive trip to Belize may be an opportunity to dive the "Great Blue Hole," a unique geological feature made famous by Jacques Cousteau.
 Named a UNESCO World Heritage Site, this 410-foot-deep oddity in the midst of the outer barrier reef can make for a very interesting and unique scuba dive.
 I thought I might share a feel for the scale of the Blue Hole by diving deep enough to capture one of the prominent stalactites from the bottom up.
 My dive computer registered a max depth of 152-feet as I made these images, allowing only a few minutes to try to achieve my objective.
 Fortunately, nitrogen narcosis is a fine old friend of mine. 😉

 FANCY FISHING - In addition to scuba diving, Turneffe Island Resort has an equally well-developed fishing program.
-To diversify my trip, I purchased a fly-fishing lesson/excursion, stalking the shallow flats for bonefish.
-After some practice I managed to get the fly to the schooling fish quite a few times, but they just spooked, no bite.
-Now I understand why fly fisherman get so excited when they actually catch something...and why this is a good place to do just that.
+To diversify my trip, I purchased a fly-fishing lesson/excursion, stalking the shallow flats for bonefish with a guide.
+After some practice I managed to get the fly to the schooling fish quite a few times, but they just spooked and ran.
+I had fun, but no hook-ups.
+Now I understand why fly fisherman get so excited when they actually catch a fish...and why this is a good place to do just that.

 OTHER ACTIVITIES - If all this diving, fishing, dining, drinking, beach walking, and relaxing does not suffice, Turneffe Island Resort offers other welcome diversions.
 They have a nice selection of ocean kayaks, stand-up paddle boards, and a full-size Hobie sailing catamaran.
 These are provided for the guests' use, complimentary.
 Despite the requirement to do it at 6:30 am, I really enjoyed the free yoga classes.
 Victoria, who also runs the resort's spa, provided a lovely stretching class on the pool deck.
 With the morning light rising out of the ocean to frame her movements, it was the ultimate spot for sun salutations.